pablosuana/employee-api/README.md

 The configuration used by default is ```host: 0.0.0.0``` and ```port: 8080``` To check the available methods and some examples of the expected request and response by each of them, refer to the api-specs.yaml.

+### Api documentation
+The api documentation in swagger format can be found in the file [api-specs.yaml](api-specs.yaml)

 ### Credentials